xiaotiancaipro/ddns-ipv6/README.md

 ## Description

-Obtain the host IPv6 address and send it to the designated recipient through email.
+Obtain the host IPv6 address, send emails through the mail server, and perform DDNS at the same time.
+Currently, Alibaba Cloud is supported.